Equivariant Electronic Hamiltonian Prediction with Many-Body Message Passing: Introduction

 Broadly, ML surrogate models explored to date fall into two categories: tight-binding (TB) methods and direct KS Hamiltonian prediction.
 Machine learning tight-binding methods predict tight-binding parameters and transform these parameters into matrix elements by Slater-Koster formulas.
 Due to the scalar nature of Slater-Koster parameters, these models can be easily trained on band structures or electronic density using well-established ML methods like Gaussian process regression (GPR), multilayer perceptrons (MLPs) \citep{kerneltb, Li2018, mcsloy_tbmalt_2023}, and graph neural networks \citep{deeptb}.
 However, the accuracy of tight-binding methods suffers due to limited body order and parameter approximations, limiting applicability to systems dominated by delocalized interactions.

 The second category of approaches uses parametric surrogate models for KS Hamiltonians directly.
 The first such framework was SchNOrb~\cite{schnorb}, which demonstrated the feasibility of predicting molecular Hamiltonians using deep tensor networks.
-Further examples including SchNet \citep{schnet}, CGCNN \citep{cgcnn}, \citep{potnet, matformer, spherenet} have constructed mappings from geometric information to scalar properties with high accuracy.
+Further examples including SchNet \citep{schnet}, crystal graph convolutional neural networks (CGCNN) \citep{cgcnn, potnet, matformer, spherenet} have constructed mappings from geometric information to scalar properties with high accuracy.
 While successful for small molecules, these models typically rely on low-order interactions and are limited in their ability to generalize to extended systems or complex environments.

 Our approach in this work builds on recent advances in E(3)-equivariant neural networks, which leverage irreducible representations and tensor product operations to naturally encode rotational symmetries in atomic systems.
 Equivariant frameworks, such as e3nn and E3x \citep{e3nn, e3x}, can intrinsically handle the symmetry properties of Hamiltonian matrices involving orbitals of arbitrary angular momentum.
-Compared to invariant GNNs that rely on local coordinate systems—such as SchNOrb~\cite{schnorb} or DeepH \citep{DeepH}, irreps-based equivariant models like PhiSNet \citep{PhiSNET}, HamGNN \citep{HamGNN}, NICE~\cite{nigam_equivariant_2022}, and DeepH-E3 \citep{DeepH-E3} offer enhanced geometric awareness and have demonstrated superior accuracy in electronic structure prediction.
+Compared to invariant GNNs that rely on local coordinate systems—such as SchNOrb~\cite{schnorb} or DeepH \citep{DeepH}, irreps-based equivariant models like PhiSNet \citep{PhiSNET}, QHNet~\citep{QHNet}, SPHNet~\citep{SPHNet}, HamGNN~\citep{HamGNN}, NICE~\cite{nigam_equivariant_2022}, and DeepH-E3 \citep{DeepH-E3} offer enhanced geometric awareness and have demonstrated superior accuracy in electronic structure prediction.